Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Experimental Methods

+Since changes in the turbine tip-speed ratio correspond to changes in the thrust force on the turbine, the operation of the turbine in the open test section of the wind tunnel created a blockage effect that influenced the wind speed in the open test section -- an effect that is well-documented in the literature \cite[e.g.][]{eltayesh_effect_2019}.
+To correct against this additional source of error, a wind-speed correction was computed for each unsteady test case by comparing the mean of the streamwise-velocity measurements with the wind speeds measured by the hot-wire anemometer during calibration (where the turbine was present in the tunnel but was not rotating).
+The average of these fitted wind speeds across all of the unsteady and quasi-steady tests for each tip-speed ratio was then used as an adjusted wind speed for normalizing the recorded velocity and pressure data.

-To compare the analytical model with the experimental data, the parameters $u_1$ and $a$ were fitted using a minimum-norm least-squares regression to the phase-averaged flow-velocity data.
-The wind speed was treated as a fitted parameter because the blockage of the turbine influenced the wind speed in the open test section, an effect that is well-documented in the literature \cite[e.g.][]{eltayesh_effect_2019}.
-Fitting the wind speed mitigated the effect of this source of uncertainty on the agreement between the model and data.
-A time-resolved prediction for the pressure was then derived by substituting the fitted model for the flow velocity into the steady Bernoulli equation (Equation \ref{eqn:pres}).
-Since the absolute pressure at the reference of the pressure transducer was unknown, the mean value of this pressure prediction was set to be equal to that of the data.
-Lastly, due to the long length of the tubes that connected the pressure transducer to the measurement location, a first-order low-pass filter with a cutoff frequency of 2.48 Hz was inferred from the phase of the measured pressure data relative to the velocity signal.
+Further corrections were implemented to reduce the influence of sources of uncertainty in the pressure data.
+Since the absolute pressure at the reference of the pressure transducer was unknown, the mean value of this pressure prediction was scaled to be equal to that of the data.
+Additionally, due to the long length of the tubes that connected the pressure transducer to the measurement location, a first-order low-pass filter with a cutoff frequency of 2.48 Hz was inferred from the phase of the measured pressure data relative to the velocity signal.
 This filter was then applied to the calculated model predictions for pressure.
 Remaining discrepancies between the measured and modeled pressure signals could be attributed to the true filtering effect of the tubes being of higher order than the first-order filter model \citep{bergh_theoretical_1965}.